rjohn92/surfshark-qbittorrent/README.md

 ***http://localhost:8080/***

 However, you will still need to enter a username and password.
-Qbittorrent UI resets this everytime the container is run/stopped.
+Qbittorrent UI resets this everytime the container is ran/stopped.
 This is annoying.
 I don't know how to fix it.
 To get your randomly generated session credentials run:

 ```sh
 docker logs qbittorrent 2>&1 | grep "this session: " | awk -F': ' '{print $2}'
 ```

-THe user will always be: ***admin***
+The user will always be: ***admin***
 Enter these credentials and now you will see the torrents page.

 ### 6. Download Torrents
-Go to a site that has magnet torrents (recommended 1337x.to as of July 2024).
-Search for a torrent.
-Click on the selected torrent with a decent amount of seeders.
-Then right click and copy the `magnet download` option.
-Now, back in the qbittorrent web UI, you want to select the `File` dropdown menu.
-Then click the `Add Torrent Link` option.
-In the blank dialog box you want to paste your magnet download link.
-Then scroll to the bottom and click download.
+1. Go to a site that has magnet torrents (recommended [1337x.to](https://1337x.to) as of July 2024).
+2. Search for a torrent and click on the selected torrent with a decent number of seeders.
+3. Right-click and copy the magnet download link.
+4. In the qBittorrent web UI, select the `File` dropdown menu.
+5. Click the `Add Torrent Link` option.
+6. In the blank dialog box, paste your magnet download link.
+7. Scroll to the bottom and click `Download`.